JackEdTaylor/randphase/README.md

 ![](img/text_spec.png)

 ## Randomising Phase

+Fourier transform is used to extract amplitude.
+Inverse Fourier transform is used to generate an image with the same amplitude spectrum but with phase generated from uniformly distributed noise or a permutation of the original image's phase (preserving the overall distribution of phase values).

 To randomise the phase of an image with normally distributed noise, use `phase.randomise()`.
 This can be drawn from a uniform distribution (between <img src="https://render.githubusercontent.com/render/math?math=-\pi"> and <img src="https://render.githubusercontent.com/render/math?math=\pi">), or from a random permutation of the original phase values.
 Permuting the phase values can produce some very nice text-like noise patterns!